 São Tomé and Príncipe is one of Salty Dog’s best kept secrets as a destination for travel fishing.
 Because, if you’re into island hopping, white sandy beaches un-trampled by tourists, game fishing, whale, turtle and bird-watching, these islands are worth the visit.
 The chocolate islands offer so much more than just fishing.
 Furthermore, it’s a perfect destination for a family holiday too, which will allow you to combine a fishing and family holiday.
 Perfect, right?

 Scroll over the accordion slides below to find out more about this fishing destination.

 For detailed itineraries and information on our destinations, please contact us.

 If your goal is to fish for blue water species, some of the biggest to roam the oceans, then the islands of São Tomé and Príncipe are the best place to go for it!
 If you're after blue Marlin, this is it!
 You will be fishing off the boat in these blue waters.
-During the peak season, you'll witness humpbacks and other whale species migrating (July to October) through this area.
+Fish to target: During the peak season, you'll witness humpbacks and other whale species migrating (July to October) through this area.
 They come close to the shore.
 Turtle nesting and hatching season is between November and April and you can sometimes spot them while snorkelling.
 Diving is best between December and March.
 It's a good idea to put aside a few days to explore the area's rainforests and also to go birdwatching - there are many endemic birds.
 The lodge we stay at are secluded and on the beach, and many of the endemic bird species are spotted close to the accommodation.